 Once you publish with us, we consider you to be a part of our community.

 Every writer on our site has a portfolio page, where all of their stories for PJP are displayed.
 Stories are organized by category and/or topic, and curated pages highlight exceptional or timely pieces of work.
-The Writers tab lists our writers.
-Contributing writers and contributing artists are highlighted with a Q&A interview on a separate page.
-(Click for more information about our contributing writers and artists.)
+The Our Writers page lists all writers published on our site.
+We have ended our Contributing Writers and Artist program, and are in the midst of developing a new PJP career progression for our writers and artists.
+(Click for more information.)

 How to Get Started

 This includes important information, such as our content policy and the requirements for word length.

 You are free to write about anything, but we’ve listed some topics — the COVID-19 pandemic, Black Lives Matter, personal relationships, to name a few — and provided questions for you to consider writing about.

 3) As you start writing, refer to our “Writing Well From Inside Prison” article, our Style Guide and our Journalism Guide.